AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

   This article contains spoilers.
 I encourage you to finish the game before reading it.
 {% endaside %}

 {% include img.html src: "outer-wilds-founders.png", alt: "A wall-mounted in-game photo showing the four founders of the Outer Wilds space exploration program huddled together.
 The photo lacks color, with only shades of brown and tan revealing the subjects.
-The caption reads: 'Outer Wilds Ventures was founded by Feldspar, Gossan, Slate, and Hornfels to explore a solar system at the end of the universe.'" %}
+The caption reads: 'Outer Wilds Ventures was founded by Feldspar, Gossan, Slate, and Hornfels to explore a solar system at the end of the universe.'", lazy: false %}

 What originally began as a thesis project [more than six years ago](https://www.youtube.com/watch?v=vRQU1o8SrAI) between two university students—Alex Beachum and Loan Verneau—is one of the best games released so far in 2019.
 And it's certainly come a long way, with much of the art, audio, and gameplay receiving polishes that have allowed it to shine.